zevv/npeg/README.md

 any character `1` and recurs back to itself.

+### End of string

+PEGs do not care what is in the subject string after the matching succeeds.
+For example, the rule `"foo"` happily matches the string `"foobar"`.
+To make sure the pattern matches the end of string, this has to be made explicit in the pattern.

+The idiomatic notation for this is `!1`, meaning "only succeed if there is not a single character left to match" - which is only true for the end of the string.

-## Error handling
+### Error handling

 The `ok` field in the `MatchResult` indicates if the parser was successful.

 The `matchLen` field indicates how to which offset the matcher was able to parse the subject string.
 If matching fails, `matchLen` is usually a good indication of where in the subject string the error occurred.

-## Limitations
+### Left recursion

 NPeg does not support left recursion (this applies to PEGs in general).
 For example, the rule